Last Updated on January 25, 2026 by Sandy Williams

 I have personally seen fees increase roughly 15% from the development’s initial grand opening phase to amenity completion.
 While this can feel like a significant jump in monthly or quarterly dues, these increases are necessary to preserve the resort-style lifestyle many seek when moving into these neighborhoods.

-In addition, when the builder turns the community over once construction is completed, expect your HOA fees to go up again.
+In addition, once the builder turns the community over, expect your HOA fees to increase again.

 It’s important to factor this into your long-term budgeting plans to avoid surprises down the road.

-Overall, the increase in HOA fees has not hurt resale value or lessen the demand for living in Del Webb.
+Overall, the increase in HOA fees has not affected resale value or reduced demand for living in Del Webb.

 💥Del Webb Catalina & Noise